Thousands left to cope alone after leaving mental health hospital - putting their lives at risk

 Follow up – usually a face-to-face visit or a phone call – provides continued contact and ensures that the right ongoing support is in place.

 National Institute for Health and Clinical Excellence (NICE) guidelines currently state that all patients should be followed up within seven days because people are at high risk of post-discharge suicide in the first week.
-In fact, more recent evidence from the National Confidential Inquiry into Suicide and Homicide shows of all patients who died in the first week after discharge, the highest number occurred on day three.
+In fact, more recent evidence from the National Confidential Inquiry into Suicide and Homicide (the link to this external content from BMH, Manchester has expired) shows of all patients who died in the first week after discharge, the highest number occurred on day three.

 There is growing recognition of the urgent need for timelier follow-up as a key suicide prevention measure, with both the Inquiry and the House of Commons Health Select Committee recently calling for earlier follow-up after discharge.
 Current NICE guidelines recommend follow-up within 48 hours for some patients only.
 Mind is calling for this 48 hour timeframe to extend to everyone leaving hospital after a mental health crisis.